NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 its own cookies.
 However, this document does contain recommendations for constructing Client Cookies in a Client protecting fashion.

-## Contents of this document

-(#changes) summarises the changes to [@!RFC7873].

-In (#clientCookie) suggestions for constructing a Client Cookie are given.

-In (#serverCookie) instructions for constructing a Server Cookie are given.

-In (#rollingSecret) instructions on updating Server Secrets are given.

-In (#cookieAlgorithms) the different hash functions usable for DNS Cookie construction are listed.  [@FNV] and HMAC-SHA-256-64 [@RFC6234] are deprecated and [@!SipHash-2-4] is introduced as a REQUIRED hash function for server side DNS Cookie implementations.

-IANA considerations are in (#ianaConsiderations).

-Privacy and Security Considerations in (#securityConsiderations).

-Acknowledgements are in (#acknowledgements).

-Test vectors are in (#testVectors).

 ## Terminology and Definitions

 The key words "**MUST**", "**MUST NOT**", "**REQUIRED**",